sagarkg/DoorDashSample/README.md

 - This makes it easy to switch Repository implementations(api or loal db) without affecting rest of the app.

 # Libraries
-- Android Architecutre Components (ViewModel and LiveData)
+- Android Architecture Components (ViewModel and LiveData)
 - RxJava
 - RxRelay
 - Retrofit/Okio